Question

 - Increase in data volume

 There has been an increase in the data volume to sync.
-To check for this you can hover over the sync bar in the dashboard and see a breakdown of the extract, process, and load volumes.
+To check for this, you can hover over the sync bar in the dashboard and see a breakdown of the extract, process, and load volumes.
 You can then compare this to another shorter sync to verify if the volume has increased for the longer sync. - Schema Change

-If there has been an additional column or table synced then this can cause an increase in the sync time.
+If there has been an additional column or table synced, then this can cause an increase in the sync time.
 You can filter the dashboard logs by schema change events to check for this. - Large change in source

-- the source for any large changes
+You can check the following to confirm this:- the source for any large changes

 to verify if any tables have a large increase in thecount